fmthoma/functional-data-structures-talk/README.md

 peek :: Queue a -> a
 peek q = case view q of (a, _) -> a

-test queue = insert (peek queue) queue
+enqueueHead queue = insert (peek queue) queue
 ```

 In order to `view` the first element, `peek` potentially reverses the list,
-spending all the saved credits, but immediately throws away the result.
-Then
+spending all the saved credits, but immediately throws away the updated queue.
-`test` continues with the old queue and inserts the result.
+Then `enqueueHead` continues with the old queue and `insert`s the result.

-If anyone `view`s the result of `test`, the queue will be reversed *again* - but
+If anyone `view`s the result of `enqueueHead`, the queue will be reversed
-the credits have already been spent!
+*again* - but the credits have already been spent!

 ### Laziness and Amortization